-But many professionals are simply feeling a sense of restlessness in their career and find themselves constantly wondering if perhaps there’s something else they could/should be doing.
+Are you feeling a sense of restlessness in your career and find yourself constantly wondering if perhaps there’s something else you could/should be doing?

 And this is why I believe it’s so important to find and live your true ‘inspired path’.
 What do I mean by your ‘inspired path’?
 This is how I define it: